mchmarny/ab-test-demo/README.md

 ## Setup

 > Throughout this sample I'm going to be using pre-build image of a demo application.
-This image is publicly accessible.
+This image is publicly accessible (`gcr.io/cloudylabs-public/ab-test-demo` with `a` and `b` versions).
 If you prefer, you can build your own images from this repository using the [bin/build-images](bin/build-images) script.
 As with any script, review it before executing it.

 ## Version "A"